peishanh/Bagel-Protocol/protein_production.md

 ## Day 2: Growth

-Today, you will record the number of colonies on your selection plate and start a culture from a single colony.
+Today, you will inoculate liquid cultures with one colony from your plates to grow up overnight.

 Material | Amount per reaction
 ---------|---------------------------
-Transformation plate | 1
+Transformation plate from day 1 | 1
 Terrific Broth | 5 mL
 Kanamycin solution | 5 μL
 Tube seal | 1